li-xirong/mmc-amd/README.md

 ## Model Zoo

-Download from [Baidu pan](https://pan.baidu.com/s/1vN7J8NDLqWoDhcZ8um-nAA) (code: y1wl), [Google drive](https://drive.google.com/drive/folders/1U1JM7c9mqP79cgLQxgGnBARzR4U_OKUA?usp=sharing)
+We provide a number of trained single-modal / multi-modal CNNs at [Baidu pan](https://pan.baidu.com/s/1vN7J8NDLqWoDhcZ8um-nAA) (code: y1wl), [Google drive](https://drive.google.com/drive/folders/1U1JM7c9mqP79cgLQxgGnBARzR4U_OKUA?usp=sharing).

-The test performance of these trained models are as follows.
+The test performance of these trained models on the two distinct data splits is as follows.
 Note that the numbers may differ (slightly) from that reported in the paper, wherein we report averaged result of three independent runs per model.

 | Model | Description | splitA-test | splitAP-test |
 | :--------- | :---- | ----: | ----: |